-Dr Richard Berman is a member of the Audit and Risk Committee, and the Management Engagement Committee.
+Dr Richard Berman is a member of the Audit and Risk and Management Engagement Committees.

 In considering the independence of the Chairman, the Board is mindful of the provisions of the AIC Code relating to independence and has determined that Mr Spicer is an Independent Director.